 Despite these efforts, the railways still face long transport times, inadequate service quality, and high operating costs, because of aged or inadequate infrastructure, operational inefficiencies, competition from road transport, and an insufficient number of locomotives.
 This results in lost economic opportunities, suboptimal regional trade, and negative environmental impacts.
 The project tackles this core problem by accelerating investment in critical railway infrastructure, namely, the electrification of non-electrified tracks in the densely populated Fergana Valley.

 The project will increase the mobility of goods and people in the Fergana Valley, improve environmental and safety performance of railways, and accelerate regional connectivity.
-As of 2016, rail operations on the Pap Namangan Andijan line are limited to two passenger trains and three freight trains per day.
-By extending an adjacent project being undertaken by UTY to electrify the Pap Kokand Margilan Andijan line, the project will allow reliable, more frequent, and higher-speed connections between the major cities and towns in the Fergana Valley.
+As of 2016, rail operations on the Pap-Namangan-Andijan line are limited to two passenger trains and three freight trains per day.
+The project will allow reliable, more frequent, and higher-speed connections between the major cities and towns in the Fergana Valley.

 Switching from diesel to electric traction will reduce the amount of noise, vibration, and air pollution from each train.
 By increasing the capacity and attractiveness of rail travel, the project will help shift transport away from roads and reduce local pollutants and greenhouse gases.
 The project will reduce carbon dioxide emissions by 10,000 tons per year.
 Operational safety in the Fergana Valley will be improved through a dedicated project component on railway safety.